Edditoria/markdown-plus-plus/README.md

 source build.sh --help
 ```

+![A Build Script To Help You Build Color Scheme][build_screen_1]

 Build workflow:

 1. Build a new color scheme: `source build.sh [new-name]` (no space, e.g. awesome-dark)
 1. The script will create a new json file in a new folder:

 	![Build script demo step 2][build_screen_2]

 1. In the json file:
-  - Change the name according to the theme, e.g. "Markdown (Awesome Dark)"
+	- Change the name according to the theme, e.g. "Awesome Dark"
+	- This name will be parsed into definition name in 2 XML files:
+		- "Markdown (Awesome Dark)" for modern build
+		- "Markdown [Awesome Dark]" for classic build
 	- Add your prefered colors in the empty strings, e.g. "FFFFFF"

 	![Build script demo step 3][build_screen_3]

-1. Build a XML file: `source build.sh [new-name]`
+1. Build XML files using the same command: `source build.sh [new-name]`

 	> tips: Press :arrow_up: to show your previous command.

-1. A new XML file is ready to serve in the root directory of this repo.
+1. It builds 2 XML files in root directory of this repo.

+	![Build script demo step 4][build_screen_4]

-1. Import in Notepad++ for testing.
+1. Import the XML files in Notepad++ for testing.
 It's cool, right?

-  > tips: Since the old XML is not overwritten, you can prepare two files in NPP.
+	> tips: Since the old XML is not overwritten, you can import and compare two files in NPP.

-1. Move the XML file into the corresponding theme folder.
+1. Move the XML files into the corresponding theme folder.
 Done!

 ## Contribution